danog/MadelineProtoDocs/docs/PHP/danog/MadelineProto/RPCError/ChatForbiddenError.md

 > Author: Daniil Gentili <daniil@daniil.it>

+This chat is not available to the current user.

 Note: this exception is part of the raw API, and thus is not covered by the backwards-compatibility promise.

 Always check the changelog when upgrading, and use tools like Psalm to easily upgrade your code.